TamPham271299/DEJU/README.md

 **Output:** `sample1_G1.bam`, `sample2_G1.bam`, `sample1_G2.bam`, `sample2_G2.bam`

 We recommend run STAR with 2-pass mapping with re-generated genome + manual SJ filtering process like below to get the high mapping quality of exon-exon junction reads.
+Otherwise, we can freely do mapping with any splice-aware aligners, e.g. STAR, HISAT2, Rsubread::subjuc

+An example of STAR with 2-pass mapping mode, followed by FASTQC/trim_galore used in this study is descibed below.
+For more details, please visit [`code/alignment/`](code/alignment/).

 ```bash
 # For example, two FASTQ files of paired end reads of sample1_G1 are stored in $raw$ folder with the name "sample1_G1_R1.fastq.gz" and "sample1_G1_R2.fastq.gz"